After protest, booksellers are victorious against Amazon subsidiary

 He added, “Whoever owns the platform owns the power.
 As a seller you are a small module in a massively complicated system.
 If a thousand of you say you will not do something anymore, 2,000 others will replace you.
 This is the harsh reality of being a seller.”

-For Brown of Eureka Books, the lesson of Banned Booksellers Week was clear.
+For Brown, of Eureka Books, the lesson of Banned Booksellers Week was clear.

 “We are entirely subject to their whims,” he said of Amazon.
 “We need to spend more time focusing our energies on our own business outside of the Amazon ecosphere.”

 There was recently an effort to organize Amazon sellers as a trade association called the Online Merchants Guild.
-It was largely focused on sales tax issues, but the group said on its website that “the sky’s the limit in terms of how we can leverage our collective strength to improve the quality of life for all members.”
+It was largely focused on sales-tax issues, but the group said on its website that “the sky’s the limit in terms of how we can leverage our collective strength to improve the quality of life for all members.”

-If nothing else, Banned Booksellers Week was the sort of public relations stumble for Amazon that seems a bit more common than it once was.
+If nothing else, Banned Booksellers Week was the sort of public-relations stumble for Amazon that seems a bit more common than it once was.

 The company thrives on secrecy, preferring to release minimal information.
 It began as a bookseller and is now the largest in the world, controlling more of the market than any bookseller has ever done, and yet the number of serious books about Amazon itself could be counted on the fingers of one hand.